 The sorting of lists

-A few years ago I thought it would be a useful things for the British Library (my employers) to have a shareable list of its newspapers.
+A few years ago I thought it would be a useful thing for the British Library (my employer) to have a shareable list of its newspapers.
 I had been speaking to an American archive with whom I wanted to share the records we had, and it seemed a reasonable thing to do.
 There had beenRead More

 Collecting news